-An increasing number of Internet services as well as private IT infrastructures have now been moved to the cloud, mainly due to several economical and technical benefits (e.g. services on-demand, reduced costs, optimized hardware and software resources utilization, performance flexibility) [11, 14, 30, 22].
-The industry more and more critically depends on public cloud infrastructures.
+on public cloud infrastructures.
 But this dependence has grown much faster than our understanding of the performance limits, dynamics, and evolution of these facilities.
-The scarce comprehension is the consequence of several factors: (i) detailed information about cloud performance, characteristics, settings, and load are considered confidential by cloud providers for security and commercial reasons [27, 24]; (ii) virtualization limits customers' understanding of if and how their applications' performance is impacted by other customers [35]; (iii) service level agreements (SLAs) only vaguely describe the performance guarantees, and customers can only refer to incomplete and rough information advertised by the provider [5].
+The scarce comprehension is the consequence ofseveral factors: (i) detailed information about cloud performance, characteristics, settings, and load are considered confidential by cloud providers for security and commercial reasons [26,29]; (ii) virtualization limits customers' understanding of if and how their applications' performance is impacted by other customers [37]; (iii) service level agreements (SLAs) only vaguely describe the performance guarantees, and customers can only refer to incomplete and rough information advertised by the provider [6].

 A clear example of this lack of knowledge is related to the intra-cloud, high-performance network (i.e. the network connecting hosts inside the same cloud data center), an essential component of the cloud architecture.
 All cloud providers grant (high-performance) network connectivity to their customers (commercial users, researchers, etc.) and deploy accurate monitoring tools to continuously check the status of the cloud.
-However, they seldom make promises about network performance figures achievable, and, more importantly, they typically provide only qualitative or coarse-grained information about such performance [24, 5].
-As a consequence, cloud customers suffer from being mostly unaware of the quality of service their applications may receive from the intra-cloud network, in a context where virtualization and resource sharing may introduce substantial performance penalties for dataintensive or computation-intensive applications [34, 35].
-For these important reasons, measuring intra-cloud network performance has very recently attracted interests from the research community [22, 30], and non-cooperative approaches seem the only viable solution for general customers to obtain detailed information in public cloud.
+However, they seldom make promises about network performance figures achievable, and more importantly, they typically provide only qualitative or coarsegrained information about such performance [6,26].
+As a consequence, cloud customers suffer from being mostly unaware of the quality of service their applications may receive from the intra-cloud network, in a context where virtualization and resource sharing may introduce substantial performance penalties for data-intensive or computation-intensive applications [36,37].
+For these important reasons, measuring intra-cloud network performance has very recently attracted interests from the research community [24,32], and non-cooperative approaches seem the only viable solution for general customers to obtain detailed information in public cloud.